 Whether you turn left or right out of the Melbourne grid, you’re making the right choice for a secluded beach escape.
-To choose your perfect beach day check out our list of the best beach escapes from Melbourne.

 To the left, you have winding roads that curl through to the coastal shores of The Great Ocean Road.
 Or put the blinker on to turn right, and you’ll walk onto beaches where your feet will make the sand squeak!